1923–24 Rangers F.C. season

-The 1923–24 season is the 50th season of competitive football by Rangers.
+The 1923–24 season was the 50th season of competitive football by Rangers.

 Overview

 Rangers played a total of 41 competitive matches during the 1923–24 season.
 The team finished top of the league, nine points ahead of second placed Airdrieonians, after winning twenty-five of the 38 league games.

 The side was knocked out of the Scottish Cup in the third round that season.
 After overcoming Lochgelly United and St Mirren, a 2–1 defeat to Hibernian ended the campaign.

 Results

 All results are written with Rangers' score first.